 Much of the camp is heavily wooded, with abundant resources for lashing and pioneering projects.

 For those interested in nature, the camp abounds with many species of trees, shrubs, wildflowers, and other vegetation .
 The camp is also home to deer, rabbit, wild turkeys, pheasants, hawks, and more.

-For those interested in area-wide activities or games, there are two large beaches on the lower level, and several large open areas on the upper levels.
+For those interested in area-wide activities or games, there is a large beach on the lower level, and several large open areas on the upper levels.

 To reserve camp facilities, Scouting units should use the Facility Reservation system..
 All other organizations should call the Sioux Council (605-361-2697) for fees and availability.
 To reserve the full camp property, please call the Sioux Council.

 Refund Policy: All cancellation requests will be handled through the Sioux Council.
 Please contact the office at (605)361-2697.

 Important Road Information: